 The development of pharmaceutical products is capital-intensive.
 We are currently advancing our product candidates through clinical development across a number of potential indications.
-We are currently conducting a Phase 3 clinical trial for CAN-2409 as first-line treatment in newly diagnosed localized prostate cancer in intermediate to high-risk patients for which we completed enrollment in September of 2021 and expect to present topline data in the fourth quarter of 2024.
-Our second program using evaluating CAN-2409 is for the treatment of NSCLC.
-We have an ongoing Phase 2 clinical trial and we presented initial clinical data at the ASCO Annual Meeting in June 2022, an update during our Research and Development Day in December 2022, and an update about trial design and dosing regimen at the ASCO Annual Meeting in June 2023.
-Initial survival data were presented in September 2023.
-We expect to present topline overall survival data in the second quarter of 2024.
-If the final data from the Phase 2 clinical trial is positive, this may warrant the initiation of a potentially registration Phase 3 clinical trial.
-We are also studying CAN-2409 in a randomized Phase 2 clinical trial in borderline resectable pancreatic cancer.
-Consequently, we expect our expenses to significantly increase in connection with our ongoing activities, particularly as we continue our ongoing clinical trials or initiate future trials and pursue the research and development of, and seek marketing approval for, our product candidates.
+We expect our expenses to significantly increase in connection with our ongoing activities, particularly as we continue our ongoing clinical trials or initiate future trials and pursue the research and development of, and seek marketing approval for, our product candidates.
 In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for our product candidates or otherwise expand more rapidly than we presently anticipate.
 Furthermore, we incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts, and may be unable to expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations.
-In March 2023, in connection with our cost management and dynamic portfolio management initiatives, we elected to pause new enrollment in our Phase phase 2 clinical trial of CAN-2409 in borderline resectable pancreatic cancer, subject to additional funding.
-Despite this pause in patient enrollment, we continue to expect to present presented initial clinical data on survival earlier in the fourth quarter of 2023.

-We expect that our existing cash and cash equivalents will be sufficient to fund our current operating plan into the second quarter of 2024.
+We expect that our existing cash and cash equivalents will be sufficient to fund our current operating plan into the fourth quarter of 2024.
 However, our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of product discovery, preclinical and clinical development, laboratory testing, manufacture and clinical trials for the development of CAN-2409, CAN-3110, or our other potential product candidates; - the timing of, and the costs involved in, obtaining marketing approvals for CAN-2409 in newly diagnosed localized prostate cancer NSCLC, and borderline resectable pancreatic cancer as well as for CAN-3110 in our initial target indication of recurrent high-grade glioma (HGG) and our other potential product candidates that we may develop;

-- if approved, the costs of commercialization activities for CAN-2409 or CAN-3110 for any approved indications or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of a collaborator that we may contract with in the future, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our product candidates;

-- our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we may enter into; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; - the emergence of competing viral immunotherapies as well as immuno-oncology therapies in general and other adverse market developments; - the costs of transitioning our establishing clinical manufacturing operations to at our new facility; facility or through CMOs;
+- the scope, progress, results and costs of product discovery, preclinical and clinical development, laboratory testing, manufacturing and clinical trials for the development of CAN-2409, CAN-3110, or our other potential product candidates; - the timing of, and the costs involved in, obtaining marketing approvals for CAN-2409 in newly diagnosed localized prostate cancer, NSCLC, and borderline resectable pancreatic cancer as well as for CAN-3110 in our initial target indication of recurrent HGG and our other potential product candidates that we may develop; - if approved, the costs of commercialization activities for CAN-2409 or CAN-3110 for any approved indications or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of a collaborator that we may contract with in the future, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we may enter into; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies;